zonkhead/trmg/README.md

 # Transmogrifier

 Transmogrifier translates jsonl and yaml streams.
-You can customize the output objects' structure as well as output jsonl, yaml, or csv.
+You can customize the output objects' structure as well as output json, jsonl, jsonp, yaml, or csv.

 Example config: